Zoë Van Tieghem: on Her First "Relationship", Lesbian YA Fiction, and Her Synesthesia

 On subtle sexism: I think that misogyny and sexism are so ingrained in our society, and in many ways so subtly that we don’t always catch it right away.
 For example, the assumption that women are more fragile, or the fact that some languages which have a strict male/female conjugation - if there is a large group of mixed gender, the group takes on the masculine conjugation.
 Or its more obvious, like when I get yelled at from a car to smile, to which my response is usually “I’m sorry your penis is so small and you’re so embarrassed about it that you feel the need to do this”.
 I should probably stop doing that though, because one day I will get hit by a car.
 Which is also the problem!
-Men continue to hold the monopoly of violence - and because I don’t answer them, they think they have an excuse to hurt.
+Men continue to hold the monopoly of violence.
 I have a friend who did not get into a car with a strange man, so he ran her over.
 Complete powerlessness.

 On Synesthesia: I have this thing called Synesthesia.
 The way that I have it - numbers, letters, people, words, people’s names, days of the week, months - all have colors.
 Its lexical synesthesia.
 So when I see something written I see colors and patterns in addition to what’s actually written, which made it really hard to do math when I was in school.
 People’s voices have colors and shapes.
 I see a series of patterns “behind my eyeballs” when I listen to music.
 It’s hard to describe - it’s like describing sugar to someone who has never tasted sugar.
 I don’t really know what not having it is like - so I can’t say if I like having it.
 It’s just there with the rest of my senses - they’re really tangled up.
 I found out about it after my mom and I watched a video about this guy who could recite a crazy amount of numbers in pi because each number had a color, a shape, and a personality.
 So I said “yeah, duh, I do that.”
 My mom didn’t believe me for a while.
 Then it came up years later and I realized that it’s not normal for most people to mix up four and seven because they’re the same color.
 I have a really hard time remembering people’s name sometimes, because they’re the same color as some other names.
 Like “I remember his name is either Jackson or Steve because they’re both orange”.